Jugnusharma/Measuring_Diversity_Index_to_Predict_Company_Revenue/README.md

 Here's how it works:

 **Given:**
-The coefficient for the ethnic diversity index (EEE) from the regression model is approximately 868.979
+The coefficient for the ethnic diversity index (EEE) from the regression model is approximately 868.979 (Fig 1)

 **Ethnic Diversity Index Coefficient:**
 This coefficient indicates the change in revenue for a unit change (which in this case is 1.0 or 100%) in the ethnic diversity index.